Microsoft is testing a tablet mode, desktop wallpaper stickers, and a sustainability section as part of new Windows 11 features.

 A new taskbar setting has also appeared, labeled “Automatically hide the taskbar when using your device as a tablet.”

-Microsoft has said that it “will only communicate about features that we are purposefully enabling for Insiders to try out.”
+Microsoft has said it “will only communicate about features we are purposefully enabling for Insiders to try out.”

 The tech giant Microsoft is planning for Windows 11 testing throughout the year.